 Display and Control Panel

-This review covers the Tzone VT20 and we’ll cover the Tzone VT15 in another review.
-The first impression when I looked at the machine is how much it resembled the Vmax Fitness i25.
-The naming convention of both products are suspiciously similar.
-The Tzone VT20 uses a rounded square control panel and a handlebar system that grounds the 4 corners of the base machine.
-It feels fairly sturdy to the tugging but I find that tapering of the handlebars makes it not as restricting compared to the Vmax i25.
-The Tzone VT20 no longer comes with the body fat monitor, instead, just the pulse monitor replaces it for measuring the pulse.
+The Zaaz 20K’s control panel no longer comes with the body fat monitor, instead, the pulse monitor replaces it for measuring the pulse.
 The pulse sensors are mounted conveniently on the side rails.
 We found that pulse monitors on vibration machines are relatively inaccurate and if you need to rely on an accurate pulse reading for whatever reason, I highly recommend buying an actual heart rate monitor.
 The monitor on this particular machine fluctuated by about 18% when I took 3 measurements in a span of about 2 minutes.
-The control panel is made of plastic and comes with extras like the number of steps taken, and the calories burned.
+The control panel is made of ABS plastic and displays certain interesting information like the number of steps taken, and the calories burned.
 The LCD screen is quite large and makes reading the display easy.
 The center shows the speed setting you selected and on the left side shows the Pulse, Calorie, and Steps taken during your workout session.
 The control panel is fairly easy to use and you would appreciate the bigger LCD compared to that of the Vmax i25.
-The VT20 comes preloaded with 8 pre-programmed training routines and you can select whichever works for you–the programs will automatically fluctuate the speed setting during your 10 minute session and they are of different intensity.
+The Zaaz 20K comes preloaded with 8 pre-programmed training routines and you can select whichever works for you–the programs will automatically change the speed settings for you during your 10 minute session and they are of different intensity.